 A Fork in the Road

 We are at an important crossroads.
 Do we keep our heads down and hope nobody finds out what we really think, or are we willing to take what will surely be a risky stand?
-As much as I have struggled with my own misgivings around this, I am becoming increasingly convinced that our failure to speak out, organize, and flex our political power makes us responsible for continued anti-atheist bigotry.
+As much as I have struggled with my own misgivings around this, I am becoming increasingly convinced that our failure to speak out, organize, and flex our political power makes us at least partially responsible for continued anti-atheist bigotry.

 So what if Hagan or some other politician was an atheist?
 Would that mean that they were unelectable?
 If so, why exactly is that?
 This is a discussion that needs to be had.

 Anti-atheist bigotry is both widespread and commonly accepted.
 We see it routinely in the news, and there is rarely anyone willing to speak out to oppose it.
 Christians who might be our allies in other matters are unlikely to do so here.
 After all, if atheists were truly equal to Christians, their dogma would likely collapse.
 No, I think this task is going to fall primarily to us.
 So far, it has not been one we have been willing to undertake.